Calibrating Uncertainty for Zero-Shot Adversarial CLIP: Preliminary

-\textbf{Zero-shot Classification.} Benefiting from its self-supervised contrastive learning objective, CLIP exhibits strong zero-shot transfer capability for open-vocabulary recognition~\citep{jia2021scaling,yao2021filip,zhai2022lit,zhou2022learning}.
-At inference, classification is formulated as retrieving the most relevant text prompt for a given image, where only the image-to-text similarity $\ell^{v\to t}$ is evaluated.
+\textbf{Zero-shot Classification.} Under contrastive pretraining, CLIP performs zero-shot classification by matching images to text prompts in a shared embedding space via the image-to-text similarity $\ell^{v\to t}$~\citep{jia2021scaling,yao2021filip,zhai2022lit,zhou2022learning}.
 Each class label $c_k$ ($k=1,\dots,C$, where $C$ is the number of candidate classes) is converted into a natural-language prompt (e.g., “This is a photo of a dog”), which is encoded and normalized to yield a class prototype $t_k \in \mathbb{S}^{d-1}$.
 For a test image $x$, the normalized embedding is $v(x) = f_{\theta}(x)/\|f_{\theta}(x)\|_2,$ and the logit for class $c_k$ is $\ell_k^{v\to t}(x) = \langle v(x), t_k \rangle/\tau.$ The predictive distribution over classes is obtained via the softmax

 This formulation enables recognition of categories unseen during training, relying solely on the shared image–text embedding space.